torvalds/linux/Documentation/iio/iio_tools.rst

 IIO Interfacing Tools
 =====================

-1. Linux Kernel Tools
+1. GNU/Linux Kernel Tools
 =====================

-Linux Kernel provides some userspace tools that can be used to retrieve data from IIO sysfs:
+GNU/Linux Kernel provides some userspace tools that can be used to retrieve data from IIO sysfs:

 * lsiio: example application that provides a list of IIO devices and triggers